Oliver-Ren/cs4321-projects/project5/documents/README.md

-# CS 4321 Project 4 #
+# CS 4321 Project 5 #

 Guantian Zheng (gz94), Chengxiang Ren (cr486), Mingyuan Huang (mh2239)

-In this project, we first switched the IO format from the original IO class to NIO class.
-We also implemented both binary and decimal format tuple reader and tuple writer, so that operators can execute binary files.
-We also wrote a physical query plan, which is used to determine the detail implementation method for different operators.
-Additionally, we implemented the block nested loop join(BNLJ), external sort and sort merge join(SMJ).
+In this project, we first created a Stat.java class for gathering input statistics.
+After first executing our interpreter, stat.txt would be generated in the ./db directory.
+We also refactored the our code using a hashmap<String, List<IndexInfo>> so that it supported multi index per relation.
+The key of the hashmap is the table name, and the corresponding value is a list of indexInfo objects which provide detailed index information.

+We also implemented the union find for optimizing the selections in the logical plan builder.
+After we built our optimized logical plan builder, we optimized the physical plan builder by optimizing the slection and join/sort oprator.
+We followed the logic that in most case we would use SMJ first, then choose BNLJ if SMJ is not applicable.
+For the selection optimization, out first priority is to use indexing, then scan if indexing is not applicable.

+After that we implemnted the dynamic programming to choose optimized join order based on its total IO cost.
+We created a class called VValue to calculate the v value for each relation to help determine the cost of each join subset.

 ## Project Structure